Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 Therefore, unless you really know what you're doing and shooting micro lenses with flat subjects at f/5.6, you'll only have full resolution in the middle of your image, and only for what's exactly in focus.

 If you really want to use all 36-million pixels, you'll have to shoot flat subjects!
-Honestly, though, the 28-300mm VR is a great lens, and always gets the shot.
-If you want sharper, the 24mm f/1.4, Voigtländer 40mm f/2, 60mm f/2.8 AF-S Micro, 85mm f/1.8 G, 105mm Micro and 200mm AF-D Micro are Nikon's very sharpest lenses of all time.
+Honestly, though, the 28-300mm VR is a great lens, and always gets the shot, but it's not the sharpest if you're a pixel-counter.
+If you want the sharpest results possible, use the the 24mm f/1.4, Voigtländer 40mm f/2, 60mm f/2.8 AF-S Micro, 85mm f/1.8 G, 105mm Micro and 200mm AF-D Micro, which are Nikon's very sharpest lenses of all time.
 For ultrawide, shoot a LEICA camera, or the 16-35mm VR.

 Beware of diffraction.
 At apertures smaller than f/5.6, simple physics will dull the image if you're looking at files at 100%!
 This is why digital point-and-shoot cameras are designed so that their lenses never stop down to more than f/8.
+If you shoot at f/11 to f/22, you'll get much softer results.

 Memory Cards